anpaz/aleph/src/runtime/Notes.md

 # Kets

 Kets are quantum variables.

+During classical evaluation a Ket represents a set of quantum registers *and* its state preparation quantum expression.
+The state preparation can depend on other kets, defining a DAG.

+A classical value can be obtained from a Ket only by sampling it.
+Sampling consists of doing the quantum evaluation of the Ket's state preparation.

+The quantum evaluation consists of recursively applying the state preparation expressions of the kets in the DAG.

-Each Ket represents a set of quantum registers.
-The type of a Ket is the union of the type of its registers.
+The type of a Ket
+is the union of the type of its registers.

 > Note: